claytonfaria/microposts-crud/README.md

-# microposts-crud
+# Microposts

-Simple CRUD application using json-server and webpack
+Simple CRUD application built in Vanilla JS using json-server and webpack